SuperOffice/SDK-Doc/Customer.Service.Support/ui/blogic-screen-elements/Select Reply Template.md

 Returns the ID of the selected node.

 > [!NOTE]
-> Folders will return "folder." plus ID, while reply templates will return only the ID.
+> If it is a folder, the ID is prefixed with "folder.".<br/>If it is a reply template, the returned string is just the ID.